Laravel vs Django, what should I choose and why? A question that many people that would like to build a web app ask themselves.

 Got it: Laravel is popular, but maybe you would like to work on really secure applications, and perhaps you like Python as a language.
 Then it's a no-brainer: Django might be the go-to solution.

-Let me resume it and not transform this question into a debate I have with myself: it is important to learn diverse concepts and best practices from the web world regardless of the language and framework you prefer.
+Let me resume it and not transform this question into a debate I have with myself: it is important to learn diverse concepts and best practices from the web application development world regardless of the language and framework you prefer.